HoldenCreative/wp_weeverapps/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.3.4 =
+* Ability to quickly add all published post content to the Blog tab

 = 1.3.3 =
 * Corrects layout issue that caused some users to not be able to enter their key